danrobinson/tracestack/README.md

     Traceback (most recent call last):
       File "<console>", line 1, in <module>
-    ZeroDivisionError: integer division or modulo by zero Type s to search this error message on Stack Overflow (using Google):
+    ZeroDivisionError: integer division or modulo by zero Hit spacebar to search this error message on Stack Overflow (using Google):

 ... or catch all future exceptions ...